Safe Policies for Reinforcement Learning via Primal-Dual Methods: Safe Learning Has (Almost) Zero Duality Gap

-We go back to the original problem where the policies are parametrized by $\theta \in \ccalH$, where $\ccalH$ is an arbitrary Hilbert space.
-The parameters could be for instance the coefficients of a neural network or the weights of a linear combination of functions.
-In this work, we focus our attention however on a widely used class of parametrizations that we term \textit{near-universal}, which are able to model any function in $\ccalP(\ccalS)$ to within a stated accuracy.
-We formalize this concept in the following definition. \begin{definition} A parametrization $\pi_\theta$ is an $\epsilon$-universal parametrization of functions in $\ccalP(\ccalS)$ if, for some $\epsilon >0$, there exists for any $\pi\in\ccalP(\ccalS)$ and a parameter $\theta \in \ccalH$ such that
+Having established the zero duality gap in the case of stochastic kernels we turn our attention back to the case of policies parameterized by $\theta \in \mathbb{R}^d$.
+In this section, we focus our attention on a widely used class of parameterizations that we term \textit{near-universal}, which are able to model any stochastic kernel in $\ccalP_s(\ccalA)$ to within a stated accuracy.
+We formalize this concept in the following definition. \begin{definition} Let $\epsilon>0$, a parametrization $\pi_\theta$ is an $\epsilon$-universal parametrization of functions in $\ccalP_s(\ccalA)$ if for any $\pi\in\ccalP_s(\ccalA)$ there exists a parameter $\theta \in \mathbb{R}^d$ such that

-\end{definition} The previous definition includes all parametrizations that induce distributions that are close to distributions in $\ccalP(\ccalS)$ in total variational norm.
-Notice that this is a milder requirement than approximation in uniform norm which is a property that has been established to be satisfied by radial basis function networks ~\cite{park1991universal}, reproducing kernel Hilbert spaces ~\cite{sriperumbudur2010relation} and deep neural networks ~\cite{hornik1989multilayer}. {Notice that the objective function and the constraints in Problem \eqref{P:constrainedRL} involve an infinite horizon and thus, the policy is applied an infinite number of times.
-Hence, the error introduced by the parametrization could a priori accumulate and induce distributions over trajectories that differ considerably from the distributions induced by policies in $\ccalP(\ccalS)$.
+\end{definition} The previous definition includes all parameterizations that induce distributions that are close to distributions in $\ccalP_s(\ccalA)$ in total variational norm.
+Notice that this is a milder requirement than approximation in uniform norm which is a property that has been established to be satisfied by radial basis function networks ~\cite{park1991universal}, reproducing kernel Hilbert spaces ~\cite{sriperumbudur2010relation} and deep neural networks ~\cite{hornik1989multilayer}. {Since the objective function and the constraints in Problem \eqref{P:constrainedRL} involve an infinite horizon, the policy is applied an infinite number of times.
+Hence, the error introduced by the parametrization could accumulate and induce distributions over trajectories that differ considerably.
 We claim in the following lemma that this is not the case.